Guide To The 2019 Memphis St. Jude Marathon

 – At 8 a.m., the half and full marathons start at FedExForum.

 Below is the full St. Jude Memphis marathon course map.
 See the other maps here.
-Note that this year, it’s not going through Central Gardens or Cooper Young.
+The marathon no longer goes through Central Gardens or Cooper Young, which is probably a good thing since the AAC Championship football game is on the same day in the afternoon.

-– If you’re getting downtown for the race start, St. Jude says get there before 6:30 a.m. to avoid road closures.
+– If you’re getting downtown for the race start, St. Jude says get there before 6:15 a.m. to avoid road closures.
 Parking map here.
 Leaving afterwards (especially before 10 a.m.) will be difficult.
-St. Jude advises taking Jefferson Ave. to access downtown before the race and Jackson Ave. afterwards.
-If it’s after 10 a.m., leave from the South, via Crump.
+Find the Road Closure map here.

 – You can access a map marked with parking locations here.